Mihai-Portfolio/osTicket-prereqs/README.md

 You may see that some extensions are not enabled.
 Under connections, go to Sites > Default Web Site > osTicket > Enable or disable an extension and enable php_imap.ddl, php_intl.dll, and php_opcache.dll.
 Refresh the osTicket Installer page and observe how PHP IMAP Extension and Intl Extension now have a green check mark by them.
-Next, open file explorer, go to This PC > Windows (C:) > inetpub > wwwroot > osTicket > include > ost-sampleconfig.php.
-Rename ost-sampleconfig.php to ost-config and go to properties > security > advanced > disable inheritance and select Remove all inherited permissions from this project.
+Next, open file explorer, go to This PC > Windows (C:) > inetpub > wwwroot > osTicket > include > ost-sampleconfig.php and rename it to ost-config.php.
+Once renamed, open properties > security > advanced > disable inheritance and select Remove all inherited permissions from this project.
 Once inheritance is disabled, click add, select a principle and add in everyone, so that everyone gets access to osTicket.
+Go back to osTicket and click continue.

 ![image](https://github.com/user-attachments/assets/9a1c89b1-08eb-4aa8-a43f-283b83cfa21c)
 ![image](https://github.com/user-attachments/assets/f5afe729-dd94-4dc0-9b67-a36765a424dc)

 Fill out the system settings and Admin User information.
 Once you get to Database Settings, open File Explorer and install HeidiSQL_12.3.0.6589_Setup.exe.
 Open Heidi and click "new" on the bottom left corner and enter your MySQL password.
 Once inside Heidi, right click the left side of the window under Unnamed, select create new, database, and create a database called osTicket.
-Go back to osTicket and enter in the MySQL Database, password that you created, and the username root.
+Go back to osTicket and enter the MySQL Database osTicket, password that you created, and the username root.

 ![image](https://github.com/user-attachments/assets/2341dc0e-2541-4f64-ad73-18949f32f3be)
 ![image](https://github.com/user-attachments/assets/b24444ef-cc47-4135-aaa4-f788be0fc3c9)